anupiyan/anupiyan.github.io/index.md

+## May you have long life… A Greeting in Sinhala
 I am Anupiya Nugaliyadde (අනුපිය නුගලියද්ද).
 I am the Australian Computer Society Medallist for the Most Outstanding Ph.D. in 2020 for the industrial contributions to Western Australia in Data Science and Machine learning.